jhoneill/6Print/mdHelp/Out-Printer.md

 ```

 ### -PaperSize
-Name of a paper-size on the selected printer (e.g A4, Letter)
+Name of a paper-size on the selected printer (e.g A4, Letter).
+Some printers have been observed to have issues setting the size.

 ```yaml
 Type: String